samrasmu/B351FinalProject/README.md

 # B351FinalProject
 #Sam Rasmussen and Nick Mathein B351 Final Project

-#Despcription of Project and Installation:
+#Description of Project and Installation:

-#Python3 must be installed on your device in order to properly run the following code.
+#Python3 must be installed on your device in order to properly run the code in this repository.

 ##Linear Regression Script##
 """